minvws/nl-kat-coordination/docs/source/user-manual/getting-started/generate-report.rst

 Choose report types
 -------------------
 You can then select the desired report types.
-More information about all the different report types can be found here: :doc:`../navigation/reports`.
+More information about all the different report types can be found :doc:`here ../navigation/reports`.

 .. image:: img/generate-report-03.png
   :alt: Report type selection